amogorkon/pypeduct/docs/argument_unpacking_spec.md

 ## 4. Conclusion

-This specification comprehensively defines sequence unpacking and argument insertion in pypeduct pipelines.
+This specification comprehensively defines tuple unpacking and argument insertion in pypeduct pipelines.
 The argument position placeholder (`...`) provides explicit control and disables the unpacking, offering users maximum flexibility in constructing their data processing pipelines.